 Combining this with the knowledge that purchases happen at the dealership leaves automotive marketers with a data-tracking conundrum.
 While purchasers commonly start their customer journeys online, they convert offline.

 We wanted to investigate these statistics.
-Given we serve thousands of marketers across multiple industries and countries, we collated millions of data points to find conversion rate averages by industries.
+Given we serve thousands of marketers across multiple industries and countries, we collated millions of data points to find conversion rate averages by industry.

 Here are some of our major findings for the automotive industry.